Tricertops/Typed/README.md

 > **Note 2:** Typed collections have no pointer star, since they are derived from `id`.

+### Weaks
+_TWeakArray_, _TWeakSet_ and _TWeakDictionary_ are alternative interfaces for `NSPointerArray`, `NSHashTable` and `NSMapTable`.
+Some of their methods have been **renamed** to better match the purpose and Typed compatibility.
+Here are the changes:

+   - _TWeakArray_:
+     - Method `.allObjects` was renamed to `.strong` for consistency.
+     - Methods that included word _Pointer_ were renamed to _Object_ and their argument/return types were changed appropriately (no bridging needed).
+     - Added support for indexed subscripts.
+     - Removed `.pointerFunctions` method.
+   - _TWeakSet_:
+     - Method `.setRepresentation` was renamed to `.strong` for consistency.
+     - Methods that included word _HashTable_ were renamed to _WeakSet_.
+     - Removed `.pointerFunctions` method.
+   - _TWeakDictionary_:
+     - Method `.dictionaryRepresentation` was renamed to `.strong` for consistency.
+     - Added support for keyed subscripts.
+     - Removed `.keyPointerFunctions` and `.valuePointerFunctions` methods.
+     - Added 3 shorter constructor methods.

+> To obtain raw underlying object, call `.untyped` on the Typed collection.

+You can use these weak collections similarily to their strong counterparts.
+The only major difference is, that they cannot be allocated directly, since they require specific constructor to be called.
+For _TWeakDictionary_, you can choose among three constructors (passed as third parameter to _Create_ macro):

+  - `TWeakDictionaryCreate(id, id, weakToWeak)`
+  - `TWeakDictionaryCreate(id, id, weakToStrong)`
+  - `TWeakDictionaryCreate(id, id, strongToStrong)`

 Typed Examples
 --------------
 > You can find these code examples in `Test/main.m`.